 What are your hours?

-Ogden Museum is now open, and you can visit from 10 a.m. – 5 p.m., seven days a week.
+Ogden Museum is open and you can visit from 10 a.m. – 5 p.m., seven days a week.

 Monday: 10 a.m. – 5 p.m.

 Tuesday: 10 a.m. – 5 p.m.

 Wednesday: 10 a.m. – 5 p.m.

 How do I purchase tickets?

 Tickets may be purchased upon arrival.
 Prefer to purchase your tickets in advance?
 Click the link below!
 After purchasing your ticket, you will receive two emails – an order confirmation and then an e-ticket.
 Please give your name and show your e-ticket (printed or on your phone) at the Visitor Services desk upon arrival.
 Some discounts must be redeemed at the Museum (NARM, Free First Fridays for college students, art museum employees, etc.).